infinyon/node-bindgen/README.md

 assert.equal(obj.plusOne(),11);
 ```

-There are more features in the examples folder
+There are more features in the examples folder.

 ## Contributing